ssec/polar2grid/doc/source/introduction.rst

 .. ifconfig:: is_geo2grid

-    Geo2Grid Version 0.1 is now available.
-Changes in this version include:
+    Included in this release:

     .. include:: NEWS_GEO2GRID.rst
         :start-line: 6
-        :end-line: 15
+        :end-line: 17

     For more details on what's new in this version and past versions see the `Release Notes <https://raw.githubusercontent.com/davidh-ssec/polar2grid/master/NEWS_GEO2GRID.rst>`_